openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 **About hardware acceleration using StageVideo**

 Hardware accelerated presentation—which includes video scaling, color conversion, and blitting—enhances the performance benefits of hardware accelerated decoding.
-On devices that offer GPU (hardware) acceleration, you can use a flash.media.StageVideo object to process video directly on the device hardware.
+On devices that offer GPU (hardware) acceleration, you can use a openfl.media.StageVideo object to process video directly on the device hardware.
 Direct processing frees the CPU to perform other tasks while the GPU handles video.
 The legacy Video class, on the other hand, typically uses software presentation.
 Software presentation occurs in the CPU and can consume a significant share of system resources.

 Currently, few devices provide full GPU acceleration.
 However, stage video lets applications take maximum advantage of whatever hardware acceleration is available.